 In our MPEs, the sender optimally makes use of the following three strategies: (i) \textit{confidence-building}, (ii) \textit{confidence-spending}, and (iii) \textit{confidence-preserving}.
 The \textit{confidence-building} strategy involves a bad-news Poisson experiment that induces the receiver's belief (that the state is $R$) to either drift upward or jump to zero.
-This strategy triggers upward movement of the belief when the state is $R$, but quite likely even when it is $L$; in fact, it minimizes the probability of bad-news, by insisting that the news be conclusive.
-In this sense, the sender can be seen as ``$R$-biasing'' or ``overselling'' the desired action.
-The sender finds it optimal to use this strategy when the receiver's belief is already close to the target belief that would lead the receiver to choose $r$.
+Under this strategy, the belief moves upward for sure when the state is $R$ and quite likely even when the state is $L$; in fact, this strategy minimizes the probability of bad news, by insisting that the news be conclusive.
+The sender finds it optimal to use this strategy when the receiver's belief is already close to the persuasion target (i.e., the belief that will trigger him to choose $r$).

 The \textit{confidence-spending} strategy involves a good-news Poisson experiment that generates an upward jump to some target belief, either one inducing the receiver to choose $r$, or at least one inducing him to listen to the sender.
-Such a jump arises rarely, however, and absent that jump, the receiver's belief drifts downward.
-In that sense, this strategy is a risky one that ``spends'' the receiver's confidence over time.
-This strategy is used in general when the receiver is already quite pessimistic about $R$, so that either the confidence-building strategy would take too long or the receiver would simply not listen.
+Such a jump arises rarely, however, and absent this jump, the receiver's belief drifts downward.
+In this sense, this strategy is a risky one that ``spends'' the receiver's confidence over time.
+This strategy is used when the receiver is already quite pessimistic about $R$, so that either the confidence-building strategy would take too long, or the receiver would simply not listen.
 In particular, it is used as a ``last ditch'' effort, when the sender is close to giving up on persuasion or when the receiver is about to choose $\ell$.